arcanemachine/phoenix-todo-list/README.md

 - `rm ./Dockerfile && ln -s support/containers/Dockerfile.fly Dockerfile`

-The `fly.io` Dockerfile is essentially the same as the default Dockerfile generated by Phoenix.
-You can diff them to see the differences:
+The `fly.io` Dockerfile is essentially the same as the default Dockerfile generated by Phoenix, but has a few additions to make it work with `fly.io`.
+These additions are created when creating the project with `flyctl`.

-- `diff support/containers/Dockerfile.base support/containers/Dockerfile.fly`
+- NOTE: The default Dockerfile generated by `flyctl` may have some issues with Tailwind and other NPM dependencies.
+The modified Dockerfiles used in this project have a few modifications designed to mitigate this.

 This project has a `fly.toml` file.
 To create a new one, run `fly launch` and follow the prompt.